Lucass2021/Landing-Page/README.md

 ---

 ## 🚀 Technologies
-This project IS BEEN developed with the following technologies:
+This project was developed with the following technologies:
 * VS Code;
 * HTML;
 * CSS;